The Academic Program

 The Office of National Fellowships and Scholarships (ONFS) advises and prepares students and alumni in their pursuit of nationally and internationally competitive external fellowships, scholarships, and grants.

 Through the process of applying for any award, students and alumni engage in deep reflection about their intellectual, personal, and professional goals, along with developing their critical thinking, writing, and presentation skills.
-The Assistant Dean for Fellowship Advising closely advises and supports students and alumni who are seeking Colgate’s nomination for fellowships that require it.
+The Associate Dean of Fellowship Advising closely advises and supports students and alumni who are seeking Colgate’s nomination for fellowships that require it.
 For these nomination-based awards, the Dean and faculty committees are involved in the review and evaluation of applicants for nomination and the further mentoring of nominees.

 Students and alumni pursuing fellowships which do not require nomination also stand to benefit from the Dean’s advice and support and are welcome and encouraged to work with ONFS on these applications.
 All interested students and alumni should contact ONFS well in advance of the deadline to begin the advisement and application process.